Improved Reall-Santos method for AdS black holes in general 4-derivative gravities: Improved Reall-Santos method for AdS black holes

 Having understood under which circumstance, field redefinitions do not modify the thermodynamic variables, one is allowed to choose any equivalent field frame where the computation is to be carried out.
-We recall that for AdS black holes in modes with general 4-derivative terms, the RS fails because the perturbative solution $\delta_1g_{\m\n}$ does not fall off fast enough near the AdS boundary.
-To remedy this issue so that RS becomes valid, one needs to choose a particular field frame in which perturbations fall off sufficiently fast.
+We recall that for AdS black holes in models with general 4-derivative terms, without applying the rescaling of the time coordinate, the perturbative solution $\delta_1g_{\m\n}$ does not fall off fast enough near the AdS boundary.
+To remedy this issue, one can choose a particular field frame in which perturbations fall off sufficiently fast.
+It turns out that this particular frame has another advantage that higher derivative surface terms are not needed for the implementation of variational principle and removal of divergences.
 Below, we will show that Weyl tensor squared has this property.
-By explicit computations, we show the equivalence between results obtained from the ordinary method and the RS method, meaning that one can obtain all the interesting physical observables in Einstein-Maxwell-Weyl gravity without actually solving the perturbations caused by 4-derivative terms.
+By explicit computations, we show the equivalence between results obtained from the ordinary method and the improved RS method, meaning that one can obtain all the interesting physical observables in Einstein-Maxwell-Weyl gravity without actually solving the perturbations caused by 4-derivative terms.
 This result can be further used to obtain thermodynamic variables for AdS black holes in general 4-derivative extensions of Einstein-Maxwell theory which is related to Einstein-Maxwell-Weyl by appropriate field redefinitions.